coin-or/oBB/docs/userguide.rst

 ..
 [FGF2013]
    Fowkes, J. M. , Gould,  N. I. M. and Farmer, C. L. (2013) 'A Branch and Bound Algorithm for the Global Optimization of Hessian Lipschitz Continuous Functions', *Journal of Global Optimization*, vol. 56, no. 4, pp. 1791-1815. http://dx.doi.org/10.1007/s10898-012-9937-9

+..
+[G2015]
+   Guida, A. (2015) 'A Branch and Bound Algorithm for the Global Optimization and its Improvements', Master's Thesis, Faculty of Engineering, University of Florence, pp. 1-88. http://people.maths.ox.ac.uk/cartis/papers/Thesys_Alberto_Guida.pdf